 Dinner Basket Conversations at Selkirk College campuses are a way of promoting health and community.
-A basket of food with recipes and a conversation guide help students talk tough topics like Healthy Relationships with Substances and Healthy Sexuality.
+A basket of food with recipes and a conversation guide help students talk tough topics.

 Dinner Basket Conversations

-The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the 10th Street Housing.
-Conversation topics have varied over the past few years.
-Some examples of topics include Healthy Relationships with Substances, Anxiety and Depression, Mental Health Issues, Healthy Sexuality and Sexual Violence, Impact of Cannabis Leglization on Campus.
+The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the Tenth Street Student Housing in Nelson.

-If you would like to participate in a Dinner Basket Conversation connect with Leslie Comrie to find a Conversation you can take part in.
+If you would like to participate in a Dinner Basket Conversation please contact Campus Life Coordinator Claire Hewson.

 Since November 2013, hundreds of Selkirk College students and staff have participated in Dinner Basket Conversations.
 These events have happened in classrooms, in student housing and in students' homes and there has been considerable feedback that people enjoy the experience of cooking, eating and talking together.
 It has become a resource for other post-secondary institutions to follow.